Mohyoo/Google-Multipla-Image-Tanslator/README.md

 1) A python program that allows you to translate multiple images via google translator, without wasting time in clicking & dragging; based on selenium.
 2) Still under development, please report bugs.
-3) For now, it only works on Debian.
+3) For now, it only works on Debian; but it may work for other ditributions if you know how to install dependencies.

 # Requirements
 1) Python libraries: pyperclip & selenium.